Swordfish Rolls “a ghiotta”

 Let’s prepare the skewers with the rolls

-• The first thing you need to do is make sure the fish is super fresh.
+• The first thing you must do is make sure the fish is absolutely fresh.

-Have your trusted fishmonger serve you thin slices of belly, which is the belly part.
+Ask your trusted fishmonger for thin slices of ventresca, that is the belly part.

 swordfish

-• You will immediately recognize these slices because they have an almost triangular shape that facilitates wrapping them around themselves.
+• You will immediately recognize these slices because they have an almost triangular shape which makes them easier to roll up.

 Rita's Swordfish Rolls "a ghiotta"

-• Soak the capers and olives for 10 minutes, and rinse them well to remove the excess salt, and wash the wild fennel.
+• Soak the capers and olives for 10 minutes, then rinse them well to remove excess salt, and wash the wild fennel.

 capers

-• Pour 2 tablespoons of extra virgin olive oil, 2 tablespoons of water, the pitted olives, the capers, and a branch of fennel into the food processor and chop everything.
+• Pour 2 tbsp of extra virgin olive oil, 2 tbsp of water, the pitted olives, the capers and a sprig of fennel into the food processor and chop everything.

 Set aside.

-• Season the filling: in a bowl put the seasoned breadcrumbs with: salt and pepper, chopped parsley, pine nuts, finely cut Ragusano DOP cheese.
+• Prepare the filling: in a bowl put the breadcrumbs seasoned with: salt and pepper, the chopped parsley, the pine nuts, and finely cut Ragusano PDO cheese.

 moist breadcrumbs

-• Spread all the slices on a work surface.
+• Lay all the slices out on a work surface.

-On top of each one, place a heap of filling, and starting from the widest part, fold the tips inwards and roll.
+Place a small heap of filling on each slice, and starting from the widest part, fold the tips inward and roll up.

 Rita's Swordfish Rolls "a ghiotta"

-• If you want to know how I preserve fennel in all seasons, click here to see
+• If you want to know how I preserve wild fennel in every season click here to see

 fennel

-• If you want to see how I preserve capers for the whole year, click here
+• If you want to see how I preserve capers all year click here

 capers

-• Place in a rather large pan, the chopped onion, chopped celery, and fennel, and the olives.
-Add the extra virgin olive oil and let it fry for 3 minutes.
+• Put in a fairly wide pan the onion cut into pieces, the celery and fennel in pieces, and the olives.
+Add the extra virgin olive oil and let it sauté for 3 minutes.

 Rita's Swordfish Rolls "a ghiotta"

-• After the time has passed, pour in the tomato puree, mix, and let it cook for 5 minutes with the lid on.
+• After the time has passed, pour in the passata, stir and let cook for 5 minutes with the lid on.

-After 5 minutes, put the skewers in the sauce, and let them cook for 2 minutes on each side.
+After 5 minutes put the skewers into the sauce, and cook them 2 minutes per side.

 Rita's Swordfish Rolls "a ghiotta"

-• After the time has passed, you can serve them hot and with the sauce, you can dress the pasta.
+• After the time has passed you can serve them hot and with the sauce you can dress pasta.

-• Make the rolls as indicated above, and the rest you will do with the Bimby.
+• Make the rolls as indicated above, and the rest will be done with the Bimby (Thermomix).

 thermomix

-• Put the chopped onion, celery, and fennel into the bowl and chop for 10 sec speed 5, then collect with the spatula, and add the capers, pitted olives, and oil.
-Cook for 3 min at 212°F reverse speed 1
+• Put the onion, celery and fennel pieces into the bowl and chop for 10 sec speed 5, then scrape down with the spatula, add the capers, the pitted olives and the oil.
+Cook for 3 min at 212°F (100°C), counterclockwise, speed 1

 Bimby ghiotta

-• At this point, add the tomato puree into the bowl, stir with the spatula.
+• At this point add the tomato passata into the bowl, mix with the spatula.

 Bimby passata